VPN Review: IPVanish

 As soon as a VPN tunnel has been created, IPVanish provides real-time information about your connection.

-If not actively connected, you can peruse the three drop-down menus in the lower right of the interface and select the country, city, and server you'd like to create a tunnel with.
-Alternatively, you can leave these as they are, and click on "Connect" in the upper right corner of the interface to create a tunnel with the best possible server based on your location.
+If not actively connected, you can browse the three drop-down menus in the lower right of the interface and select the country, city, and server you'd like to create a tunnel with.
+Alternatively, you can leave these as they are, and click on "Connect" in the interface's upper right to create a tunnel with the best possible server based on your location.

-Once a VPN tunnel has been created, you'll receive information about its upload and download speeds.
-You'll also be able to see which protocol you've connected with, if the kill switch is activated, and what your current IP address is.
+Once a VPN connection has been established, you'll receive information about its upload and download speeds.
+It's also possible to see which protocol you've connected with, whether the kill switch is activated, and what your current IP address is.

 By clicking on the "Server List" tab, you can sort servers alphabetically, by favorites, ping, or loading time.
-Although it's good that favorites can be marked as such, their absence from the "Quick Connect" tab is odd.
+Although it's good that favorites can be marked, their absence from the "Quick Connect" tab is odd.
 Apart from the list view, you can also browse servers on a world map, connecting at will by double-clicking on a location.

 The server list also features a search function.

-Under the "Settings" tab, you'll find plenty of practical options for configuring how the program should behave when you run it or start your system.
-Alongside the usual auto-start settings, you can also configure IPVanish to automatically connect to the last-used connection, the best available server, or the best available server in a particular country.
+Under the "Settings" tab, you'll find plenty of practical options for configuring how the program should behave when you launch it or start your system.
+Alongside the usual auto-start settings, you can configure IPVanish to automatically connect to the last-used server, the best available one, or the fastest in a particular country.
 This allows you to ensure that your Internet connection is (nearly always) secure.

-Apart from these features, the settings aren't particularly extensive, and the client doesn't offer any extravagant features, however, the most important VPN functions, like switching protocols, and a kill switch, are present.
-The latter severs your connection whenever the VPN encounters a disruption.
+Apart from these features, the settings aren't particularly extensive, and the client doesn't offer any extravagant features.
+Still, the most important VPN features, like switching protocols and a kill switch, are present.
+The latter severs your connection whenever the VPN is disrupted.
 During testing, we were slightly confused when the kill switch engaged after we had disconnected from the VPN.

 It's unfortunate that IPVanish has removed several well-liked features which were included in the past, such as the ability to automatically change your IP address at certain intervals.